mozilla/marketplace-docs/docs/topics/setup.rst

   <https://zamboni.readthedocs.org>`_.

-* **Fireplace**: the consumer front end for the Marketplace, written as a browser app in Javascript using Commonplace and Nunjucks - `source <https://github.com/mozilla/fireplace>`_
+* **Fireplace**: the consumer front end for the Marketplace, written as a browser app in JavaScript using Commonplace and Nunjucks - `source <https://github.com/mozilla/fireplace>`_

 * **Monolith**: storage and query server for statistics around the Marketplace, written in Python - `source <https://github.com/mozilla/monolith-client>`_, aggregator `source <https://github.com/mozilla/monolith-aggregator/>`_

 * **Marketplace stats**: is the front end for monolith to display the stats on to the end users.
-Written as a browser app in Javascript using Commonplace
+Written as a browser app in JavaScript using Commonplace
   - `source <https://github.com/mozilla/marketplace-stats/>`_

 * **Webpay** and **Solitude**: servers for processing payments for the Marketplace.